 Nucleotide - National Human Genome Research Institute A nucleotide is the basic building block of nucleic acids (RNA and DNA) A nucleotide consists of a sugar molecule (either ribose in RNA or deoxyribose in DNA) attached to a phosphate group and a nitrogen-containing base

-Nucleotide Definition, Structure, and Function - Science Notes and Projects What Is a Nucleotide?
-A nucleotide is an organic molecule that serves as the building block for nucleic acids like DNA (deoxyribonucleic acid) and RNA (ribonucleic acid) These molecules consist of three primary components: a nitrogenous base, a sugar molecule, and one or more phosphate groups
+What are Nucleotides? - Creative Proteomics Nucleotides are organic molecules that serve as the building blocks of nucleic acids, such as DNA (deoxyribonucleic acid) and RNA (ribonucleic acid) They are composed of three primary components: a nitrogenous base, a five-carbon sugar, and one or more phosphate groups

-Nucleotide: Structure, Types, and Biological Functions - Microbe Notes A nucleotide is a pentose sugar linked to a nitrogenous base and a phosphate molecule Nucleotides are the building blocks of DNA Figure: Nucleotide The nitrogenous bases are derived from two-parent compounds – purines and pyrimidines
+Nucleotide: Structure, Types, and Biological Functions A nucleotide is a pentose sugar linked to a nitrogenous base and a phosphate molecule Nucleotides are the building blocks of DNA Figure: Nucleotide The nitrogenous bases are derived from two-parent compounds – purines and pyrimidines